 SCREEN: Selection of Online Session from the New dropdown menu in the Sessions tab.

-SCREEN: Choosing Polaris tab, Verifying visibility of the subject tracker and pointer by moving them into the camera's field of view.

-SCREEN: Cursor hovering over red crosses changing to green check marks in the Tools panel when devices are recognized.
+SCREEN: Choosing Polaris tab, Verifying visibility of the subject tracker and pointer by moving them into the camera's field of view.Cursor hovering over red crosses changing to green check marks in the Tools panel when devices are recognized.

 Select the Registration section to register the five predefined landmarks [1].
 Place the pointer perpendicularly to the skull with the sensors facing the camera and press the foot pedal to confirm the position [2].